modular-component/website/docs/extensions/official/with-conditional-render.md

 `conditionalFallback` and `conditionalRender`'s stage functions are executed _conditionally_.

 If the provided `condition` isn't met, `conditionalFallback` does not run its function.
-If a `conditionalFallback` ran earlier, `conditonalRender` won't run its function.
+If a `conditionalFallback` ran earlier, `conditionalRender` won't run its function.

-As such, neither of those functions can have hooks calls inside, otherwise the rule of hooks can be broken during rerenders.
+As such, neither of those functions can have hook calls inside, otherwise the rule of hooks can be broken during rerenders.
 :::